-"payment entitlement" has the same meaning as it has for the purposes of (1) Regulation (EU) 2021/2115 of the European Parliament and of the Council of 2 December 20212.
+"payment entitlement" has the same meaning as it has for the purposes (1) of Regulation (EU) 2021/2115 of the European Parliament and of the Council of 2 December 2021.
 These are commonly referred to as EU CAP Direct Payment Entitlements.

-Subject to subsection (3), stamp duty is not chargeable on an instrument for the sale, (2) transfer or other disposition of a payment entitlement.
+Subject to subsection (3), Stamp Duty is not chargeable on an instrument (2) for the sale, transfer or other disposition of a payment entitlement.

-Where an instrument consists of both a payment entitlement and other chargeable (3)(a),(b) property, the consideration is to be apportioned on a just and reasonable basis as between the payment entitlement and the other property contained in the instrument, and in addition, only that part of the consideration which relates to property, which is not a payment entitlement, will be chargeable to stamp duty.
+Where an instrument consists of both a payment entitlement and other (3)(a),(b) chargeable property, the consideration is to be apportioned on a just and reasonable basis as between the payment entitlement and the other property contained in the instrument, and in addition, only that part of the consideration which relates to property, which is not a payment entitlement, will be chargeable to Stamp Duty.

-Where property is conveyed in separate parts by different instruments, the apportionment of consideration under section 45(1), is to be on a just and reasonable basis where part of the property consists of a payment entitlement.
+Where property is conveyed in separate parts by different instruments, (5) the apportionment of consideration under section 45(1), is to be on a just and reasonable basis where part of the property consists of a payment entitlement.